Cat crouching

 When your cat is crouching down and acting strange, it can be puzzling.
 Cats crouch for various reasons, ranging from the mundane to the serious.
 This posture often signals that your cat is feeling uneasy or threatened.

-For example, if a cat is crouching low with its body tense and ears flattened, it might be feeling scared or defensive.
 In some cases, a cat crouching and meowing simultaneously can indicate pain or discomfort, especially if the behavior is accompanied by other unusual actions like hiding or refusing food.

 Cats also crouch when they are ready to pounce on something.
 This hunting behavior is deeply ingrained in their instincts.
 If your cat crouches with their rear end slightly raised, it’s likely preparing to leap or attack a toy—or even you!
-Understanding the context of the crouch can help you determine whether your cat is simply playing or if something more concerning is at play.

 What Are Cat Crouching Positions?